Caroline Graham Hansen: Wolfsburg (2014–2019)

 In February 2018, Hansen extended her contract at Wolfsburg for one more year to 2019.
 She won the league for the second time with Wolfsburg that season.
 A few days after her Wolfsburg's league win was made official, Hansen faced the first penalty shootout of her career in the 2018 DFB-Pokal final.
 She scored the decisive penalty against Bayern Munich, securing her second domestic double with the club.
 In the final, however, she picked up an injury but played the full 120 minutes of the match.
-Less than a week later, she started the 2018 UEFA Women's Champions League Final, but went down in pain after a quarter of an hour.
+Less than a week later, she started the 2018 UEFA Champions League Final, but went down in pain after a quarter of an hour.
 Hansen was taken off injured at halftime and replaced by Tessa Wullaert, and the final went to extra time where Wolfsburg lost to Lyon after Lyon scored 4 goals within twenty minutes.

 In Hansen's final season at Wolfsburg, she decided to not renew her contract, which expired that year.
 That season, she won the DFB-Pokal with Wolfsburg for the fifth time, where she started and played all 90 minutes in the final against SC Freiburg, which ended 1–0 for Wolfsburg thanks to a goal from Ewa Pajor.
 Wolfsburg also won the league again that year, her third such title with the club.

 In her final season in Wolfsburg, she had scored 14 goals and registered 29 assists in 33 matches.
 By the end of her time in Germany, she had scored 51 goals in 133 appearances and won 8 major trophies.